This follows on from A is for Authenticity… you haven’t read it yet? Go on then, I’ll wait…

 I asked my American friend for her recommendation and which one’s I should avoid.

-Now I hate to break it to you but it’s very unlikely you’re the only person doing what you do.
+It’s unlikely you’re the only person or organisation doing what you do.
 But the good news is you’re the only one doing it how you do it.
-So how can you ensure your branding says the right thing about you?

 Price – How do you compare to other services like yours?
-If you’re cheaper is it easy to see why so people don’t worry they’re getting a second-class service?
+If you’re cheaper is it easy to see why, so people don’t worry they’re getting a second-class service?
 If you’re more expensive can you justify it?
 Do you have extra systems and processes which give the customer a better outcome or do you use premium quality suppliers?
 Make sure you tell people.

 Promotion – Are there certain times of year where you need to stimulate demand because it’s a quiet time of year?
 Could you offer something of genuine value in addition to a usual service, rather than just discounting?